Back to top

 8. Weight Gain

-Weight gain during perimenopause is often due to hormonal shifts and a slower metabolism, with fat accumulating more in the abdominal area.
+Weight gain during perimenopause is often due to hormonal shifts and a slower metabolism, with fat accumulating more in the abdominal area and loss of muscle mass can contribute also.

 9. Mood Swings and Irritability